ducalex/retro-go/BUILDING.md

-## Build everything and generate .fw:
+## Build everything and generate a firmware image:
 - Generate a .fw file to be installed with odroid-go-firmware (SD Card):\
    `python rg_tool.py build-fw` or `python rg_tool.py release` (clean build)
 - Generate a .img to be flashed with esptool.py (Serial):\